Which? Elderly Care

-This Monday morning Cafe provides information, peer support and fun activities which are aimed to help with co-ordination, brain stimulation, and general health and wellbeing.
-You will be welcomed with a cup of tea and biscuits.
-The cafe starts with fun seated exercises, followed by a visiting expert, usually a music therapist, or musician, artist, museum, or choir.
-At the end of the session, the group play parachute games, juggling, throwing balls, flat football, floor netball, finishing the session with a poem, lyrical or a reading.
+Forget Me Knot Cafe provides information, peer support and fun activities which are aimed to help with co-ordination, brain stimulation, and general health and well-being, for people with dementia, mental health issues, old age or isolation.
+Clients are welcomed with a cup of tea and biscuit.
+Activities start with fun seated exercises, followed by a visiting expert.
+At the end of the session, there are parachute games, juggling, throwing balls, flat football, floor netball, finishing the session with a poem, lyrical or a reading.

 Support group